GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 ### The Nabla HLSL library

 One of the highlights of Nabla is our HLSL library: most of the library is code that's shared between the host and the device, so you can access the same functions and structs from both.
-We made a lot of HLSL equivalents for many of CPP's `std` headers, such as `<type_traits>`, `<limits>`, `<algorithm>`, `<functional>`, `<tgmath>` and `<complex>`.
-We also have `<concepts>` in HLSL, which we've been using abundantly.
+We made a lot of HLSL equivalents for many of CPP's `std` headers, such as

-A lot of this is only made possible by using our own preprocessor (Boost.Wave) which gives us access to stuff like reflection.
+* `<type_traits>`
+* `<limits>`
+* `<algorithm>`
+* `<functional>`
+* `<tgmath>`
+* `<complex>`
+* `<concepts>`

+A lot of this (and especially the implementation of `<concepts>`) is only possible via some hardcore Macro Programming - the only way of writing reflection in C++11 (level at which DXC operates at) - which is made possible by BOOST_PP.

+Wave is the only C++20 conformant (implementing __VA_OPT__ and friends) stand alone library (not part of a compiler) preprocessor thats not buggy allowing us to use BOOST_PP.

-This adds a lot of functionality of the host to the device, but we also have some device code that can run on the host: for example, we implemented a lot of SPIR-V intrinsics in CPP so you can use them on the host as well.
+This adds a lot of functionality of the host to the device, but we also have some device code that can run on the host: for example, we implemented a lot of GLSL and HLSL intrinsics in CPP so you can use them on the host as well.

 Besides the added functionality on both sides, this is really good for testing and debugging: as long as your code can be compiled for both host and device, you can debug the code running on your GPU by running it on the CPU, or design unit tests that run on the CPU.

 ### Running an FFT in Nabla

 Before that, let's go over how to use the FFT in Nabla on the GPU.
-This will be a walkthrough of how to set up the code to run an FFT and an explanation of most stuff found in the FFT library (all the structs detailed here are in the workgroup namespace).
+This will be a walkthrough of how to set up the code to run an FFT and an explanation of most stuff found in the FFT library (all the structs detailed here are in the `workgroup` namespace).

 The first thing to clarify is that since we're using Cooley-Tukey, we ONLY perform FFTs on power-of-two (PoT for short) sized arrays.
 If your array isn't PoT-sized, make sure to pad the array in whichever way you see fit up to a power of two.

 To run an FFT, you need to call the FFT struct's static `__call` method.
 You do this like so: